AbbVie CEO Gonzalez loses Shire, but wins praise for gutsy move

-NEW YORK (This story has been refiled from the Oct.
-20 story to fix a typo in the headline)
+(This Oct.
+20 story has been refiled to fix typo in headline)

 The merger could have been a defining triumph for Gonzalez, a quiet and low-profile manager who has been building an ambitious lineup of experimental drugs since his company was spun off in early 2013 from Abbott Laboratories.
 During his decades at Abbott, Gonzalez seldom emerged from the shadow of blustery Chief Executive Miles White, and the Shire deal gave him a rare burst of limelight.